Skip to main content

 The minimum acceptable ORP reading is six hundred fifty millivolts.

 (7) Automatic chemical controllers.
-The licensee of a public spa shall provide an automatic chemical controller to continually monitor and adjust the level of free chlorine or bromine and the pH value of the public spa.
-In addition to public spas, when an automatic chemical controller is installed on a public swimming pool or special feature the device shall:
+The licensee of a public spa will provide an automatic chemical controller to continually monitor and adjust the level of free chlorine or bromine and the pH value of the public spa.
+In addition to public spas, when an automatic chemical controller is installed on a public swimming pool or special feature the device will:

 (a) Continuously monitor the pH and the oxidation-reduction potential (ORP) of the chlorine or bromine.